 Prior to European settlement Rockdale comprised a distinctive combination of coastline, wetland, waterway and bushland environments that was the country of the traditional owners of the area, the people of the Eora nation from the Gamaygal, Gweagal and Gadigal clans (RCC City Plan 2011).
 Over thousands of years this area supplied the Eora with abundant resources to survive and develop a rich and spiritual culture.
-Extensive beds of seagrasses growing in the Botany Bay shallows were habitat for an abundance of fish including sting-rays, weedy sea-dragons and blue gropers and dense stands of mangroves, Swamp Oaks, broad mudflats and saltmarsh lined the Cooks River and its lower tributaries.
+Extensive beds of numerous species of seagrass growing in the Botany Bay shallows were habitat for an abundance of fish including sting-rays, weedy sea-dragons and blue gropers and dense stands of mangroves, Swamp Oaks, broad mudflats and saltmarsh lined the Cooks River and its lower tributaries.
 A series of north-south beach sand-ridges interspersed with swamp forests and wetlands extended one kilometre inland from Lady Robinson's Beach from Cooks River in the north to the Georges River in the south.
-Further inland a "profusion of the native flowers of Australia" were found on the steeper sandstone country after which "Rockdale" was named and at the south western edges of the municipality Turpentine Ironbark Forests grew on the richer soils derived from Wianamatta shale.
-(Benson and Howell 1990)
+Further inland a "profusion of the native flowers of Australia" were found on the steeper sandstone country after which "Rockdale" was named and Turpent ine Ironbark Forests grew on the richer soils derived from Wianamatta shales (Benson and Howell 1990), at the south western edges of the municipality.